Breakfast Club and After School Club

 The Club sessions are held in the Community Room and/or Hall.
 Staff are responsible for ensuring that all areas are left clean and tidy at the end of the club session.

 The School Policy and Rules with regard to behaviour are followed to ensure consistency for the children at the club.

 Emails, letters or texts will be sent home regarding Breakfast/ After School Club, if parents need to be informed of anything.

 The staff work together to ensure that the children have activities and that they are playing safely.
-They organise the cleaning of all of the equipment required to run the Breakfast/ After School club and prepare the food.
+They organise the cleaning of all of the equipment required to run the Breakfast/ After School Club and prepare the food.
 In addition to Breakfast/ After School club staff, other school staff members are on site from 7:00am onwards.
-If a member of staff is absent, they must ring the Breakfast Club Leader who will arrange any necessary cover.
+If a member of staff is absent, they must ring the Breakfast Club Manager who will arrange any necessary cover.
 All staff have a DBS check and are First Aid trained.
 Staff are trained in Level 2 Food Hygiene.
 Staff are identified by a lanyard with their photo and name.
 Our staff: child ratio is 1:8.

 * They will eat their breakfast/ snack and have their drink and participate in a choice of activities and games.
 A member of staff will wash the equipment.

 * The staff will supervise the children to the cloak room, playground or to the classroom.

 Breakfast/ After School Club has its own supply of craft resources, games and tableware.
 This is kept in the Community room where the club takes place.
 All electrical equipment is PAT tested annually.